A documentary about nearly retired couple from the U.S. who opened a children's home in El Salvador. Read more

 0 backers Limited (20 left of 20)

 A signed Heart of Shalom POSTER and a PERSONAL LETTER from the Director! ...
-Plus all the above!Estimated delivery:Add $5 USD to ship outside the US
+Plus all the above!Estimated delivery:Ships anywhere in the world

 0 backers Limited (8 left of 8)

 A UNIQUE VIDEO from Shalom, including a personal thank you and the inside scoop from our crew! ...
-Plus all the above!Estimated delivery:Add $10 USD to ship outside the US
+Plus all the above!Estimated delivery:Ships anywhere in the world

 0 backers Limited (2 left of 2)